Grains

 Freezer

 Freeze cooked couscous in airtight freezer-safe containers or heavy-duty freezer bags.
-Thaw in the refrigerator.
-Uncooked couscous does not require freezing.
+Label with the date.
+Thaw in the refrigerator before reheating.

 Signs of Spoilage